Modified Urca neutrino emissivity at finite temperature: Methods

 The neutrino emissivity and mean free path can be established from the time derivative of the neutrino and anti-neutrino distribution functions denoted $\mathcal{F}_{\nu}$ and $\mathcal{F}_{\bar{\nu}}$ respectively, according to

 with $E_{\nu}$ the energy of massless (anti-)neutrinos.
-The neutrino and anti-neutrino emissivity are denoted $j$ and $\bar{j}$ respectively, and the neutrino and anti-neutrino mean-free paths are denoted $\lambda$ and $\bar{\lambda}$ respectively.
-Details of the derivation can be found e.g. in Refs. \cite{Sedrakian:1999jh,Sedrakian:2006mq,Schmitt2006} or Section II.~A of Ref.~\cite{Oertel2020}.
-In many applications the absorption opacity corrected for stimulated absorption is introduced, see e.g.~\cite{Burrows:2004vq},
+The neutrino and anti-neutrino emissivity are denoted $j$ and $\bar{j}$, respectively, and the neutrino and anti-neutrino mean-free paths are denoted $\lambda$ and $\bar{\lambda}$, respectively.
+Details of the derivation can be found, e.g., in Refs. \cite{Sedrakian:1999jh,Sedrakian:2006mq,Schmitt2006} or Section II.~A of Ref.~\cite{Oertel2020}.
+In many applications the absorption opacity corrected for stimulated absorption is introduced, see, e.g., Ref.~\cite{Burrows:2004vq},

-where $f_F(E_\nu \pm \mu_\nu)$ is the equilibrium (anti-)neutrino distribution function with the equilibrium neutrino chemical potential $\mu_\nu$.
+where $\mathcal{F}^{eq}(E_\nu \pm \mu_\nu)$ is the (anti-)neutrino distribution function at equilibrium (Fermi-Dirac), with $\mu_\nu$ the neutrino chemical potential.
 Speaking about opacities below, we will always refer to $\kappa_a^*$ and $\bar{\kappa}_a^*$ for neutrinos or anti-neutrinos, respectively.
 In our derivation, neutrinos and anti-neutrinos are treated independently: no interaction between neutrinos and anti-neutrinos, nor neutrino oscillations are taken into account.

-In this paper, we focus on the MUrca processes involving neutrons $n$, protons $p$, electrons $e^-$ and positrons $e^+$; $npe$ matter involves the following eight reactions
+In this paper, we focus on the MUrca processes involving neutrons $n$, protons $p$, electrons $e^-$, and positrons $e^+$; $npe$ matter involves the following eight reactions:

 with $N$ the spectator nucleon.
 Modified neutron decay and its inverse are presented in Eq.~\eqref{eq:MUrca1}, modified electron capture and its inverse are presented in Eq.~\eqref{eq:MUrca2}, modified positron capture and its inverse are presented in Eq.~\eqref{eq:MUrca3}, and modified proton decay and its inverse are presented in Eq.~\eqref{eq:MUrca4}.
 In the following, each pair of reactions is designated by an index referring to the leptons involved: $[e^- \bar{\nu}]$, $[e^- \nu]$, $[e^+ \bar{\nu}]$ and $[e^+ \nu]$.
 Both the neutrino and the anti-neutrino opacity are contributed to by processes involving electrons and positrons.